Ankitatan/Flights/README.md

 * Flight duration
 * Number of stops

-### 2. Customer Satisfaction Prediction — Classification
+### 😊 2.
+Customer Satisfaction Prediction — Classification

-Predicts whether a passenger is likely to be satisfied based on:
+Predicts whether a passenger is likely to be satisfied using passenger and flight-related information such as:

-* Passenger demographics
+* Gender
 * Customer type
+* Age
 * Type of travel
 * Travel class
 * Flight distance